Every year, I attend the annual FinCon conference, which is basically a giant money nerd fest.

 My shining moment was when I did a double-take and excitedly wheezed, “Hey!
 Aren’t you Nony?”

-I only had a quick minute to get a picture with my favorite clutter blogger before rushing off to my client meeting and before she returned to Digi CoLab.
+I only had a quick minute to get a picture with my favorite clutter blogger before rushing off to my client meeting and before she returned to the conference she was attending.

 Manage Your Home Without Losing Your Mind

-Last week, an Advance Reader’s Copy of her new book, How to Manage Your Home Without Losing Your Mind, arrived on my doorstep.
+A few weeks later, an Advance Reader’s Copy of her book, How to Manage Your Home Without Losing Your Mind, arrived on my doorstep.

 I cannot tell you how excited I was about it.
 Ok, yes, I’ll tell you all about it.